-DFS currently has three IT initiatives related to Forensic Advantage (FA), its Laboratory Information Management System (LIMS):
+DFS currently has two IT initiatives related to Forensic Advantage (FA), its Laboratory Information Management System (LIMS):

-- Upgrade to FA version 16.2, complete the three remaining FA modules as outlined in the original LIMS project scope, and implement these three modules in the current (2016 2018) biennium.
-These modules will support user agencies' ability to log evidence and submit requests for laboratory information prior to physical submission of evidence, allow user agencies to manage system access for their employees, and allow DFS to issue electronic COAs (Certificates of Analysis) to all appropriate entities. - Grant funding has been received to procure a mechanism that will provide electronic toxicology results from DFS to the Office of the Chief Medical Examiner (OCME).
-This will be developed by the current LIMS vendor to provide an electronic file that the OCME can import into their computer system.
-The ability for this to be developed and implemented is only possible once the final modules described above have been implemented.
-This interface will reduce or eliminate transcription errors possible in the current process and will allow for a faster flow of data from the OCME to the Department of Motor Vehicles (DMV) on fatal motor vehicle crashes. - Grant funding has been received to develop and implement a Physical Evidence Recovery Kit (PERK) tracking system.
+- Upgrade to FA version 18, complete the three remaining FA modules as outlined in the original LIMS project scope, and implement these three modules in the current (2018 2020) biennium.
+These modules will support user agencies' ability to log evidence and submit requests for laboratory examination prior to physical submission of evidence, allow user agencies to manage system access for their employees, and allow DFS to issue electronic CoAs (Certificates of Analysis) to all appropriate entities. - Grant funding has been received to develop and implement a Physical Evidence Recovery Kit (PERK) tracking system.
 DFS has contracted with its LIMS vendor for the development of this system, which is underway.
 Once implemented, the system will track PERKs at each step in the process, including their distribution as uncollected kits to the collection sites (e.g., hospitals) through collection, transfer to law enforcement, submission to the laboratory for analysis, and return to the law enforcement agency for storage.
-All agencies handling kits will be granted access in order to update the status of each kit, and victims may use the system to check the status of the analysis of their kits.
+All agencies handling kits will be granted access in order to update the status of each kit, and victims may use the system to check the status and location of their kits.
 By tracking the status of kits entered into the system, DFS will be able to notify stakeholders when collected kits have not been appropriately submitted for analysis.